 The Viking cosmos included 9 Pluriverses.
 Price doesn’t thinks Norse beliefs are sui generis, not representational of Indo-Europeans generally.

 < hamr their shape.
-Some, shape shifters could alter it.
-Bears or wolves were alternative forms for men seals women.
-Their eyes remained human
+Shape shifters could alter shape.
+Their eyes remained human.
+Bears or wolves were alternative forms for men, seals for women.

 < hugr, the essential self